furkanalk/restaurant-order-and-management-system/README.md

 <img width="687" alt="8" src="https://github.com/furkanalk/Winform/assets/93349478/afe59396-47dd-4c87-a8a7-3027b9a45a7c">

 ## NOTES
+- Images may be copyrighted.
+I do not own them and use them only for learning.
+I do not recommend using this project to earn anything.
+I'll give the authors credit once I find them.
+Thank you, in case you are one of them!

+## TODO
 - [ ] I'll change the language of the whole project to English.
 It's in Turkish right now.
 - [ ] SQL files are missing, so you must create your own to be able to run the project.
 Or wait until I have time to do it and push.